anitasv/zoom/README.md

-# zoom
+# Zoom it!
-Supports zoom, rotate, and pan operations on chosen element.
-Requires touch support, which means may not work on IE. Supports configuration to disable pan and rotate.
+Allows your users to zoom, rotate, and pan images using touch gestures.

 For a DEMO open this on mobile:

     http://anitasv.github.io/zoom/

 Library size is 1024 bytes (after gzip), 2137 bytes (before gzip)